-Contractual disputes or allegations of a breach of a contract are common in business transactions.
-A breach of contract occurs when one side to a contract only partially performs a contract, fails to perform a contract in the time required by the agreement, or when one side fails to perform at all.
-When one side fails in its obligations, the remedies (solutions) usually fall into one of three categories: specific performance (performing the terms of the contract, such as delivering a promised item), monetary damages (the payment of money to compensate the other side, including restitution and/or future damages). and rescission (the cancellation of a contract).
-Specific performance is just that; forcing one party to actually follow through on the contract (an example would be the forcing one party to deliver title to a piece of real estate or real property once the purchase price has been paid).
-Damages are also broken down into two categories: compensatory and punitive.
-Compensatory damages also come in different forms: special damages and general damages.
+Contractual disputes or allegations of a breach of contract are common in business transactions.
+A breach of contract occurs when one side to a contract only partially fulfills its duties, fails to perform a contract in the time required by the agreement, or when one side fails to act at all.
+When one side fails in its obligations, the solutions usually fall into one of three categories: performing the terms of the contract, such as delivering a promised item, money damages (the payment of money to compensate the other side, including repayment and/or future payments), and the cancellation of the contract.
+Requiring either side to fulfill the terms of a contract (such as forcing one side to deliver title to a piece of real estate or real property once the purchase price has been paid) is not always a realistic option (such as contracts involving services).

-It may be the intent of a legislature to award higher (or lower) damages for a specific wrong than would otherwise be set by “common law.”
-A good example of statutory damages is the case of non-return of a renter’s security deposit.
-Some legislatures see a public policy goal in forcing landlords (often in a position of power or strength) to timely return tenants’ security deposits and set statutory penalties beyond what would normally be awarded as special damages for a failure to do so.
-Legal Costs and Attorneys’ Fees In California, the party that is victorious in a lawsuit may recover costs of the suit after the matter is disposed of.
+In California, the party that wins a lawsuit may recover costs of the suit after the matter is disposed of.
 Examples would include filing fees, jury fees, and other out of pocket expenses.
-However, in California, as in the rest of the United States, unless a contract specifically provided for the payment of attorneys’ fees, even the victorious party may not recover such fees (many contracts do have clauses that state that attorneys’ fees will be paid by the losing party in the event that one side seeks them after litigation).
+However, in California, as in the rest of the United States, unless a contract specifically provided for the payment of attorneys' fees, even the victorious party may not recover those attorney's fees (many contracts do have clauses that state that attorneys' fees will be paid by the losing party in the event that one side seeks them after a lawsuit).